 - Aid weight loss

-- Prevent from serious disease
+- Prevent serious disease

 - Improve energy level

-- Prevent from high blood pressure
+- Prevent high blood pressure

 - Fight against type-2 diabetes

-- Protect from cardiovascular issue
+- Protect from cardiovascular issues

 - Unrefined Whole grains: Oatmeal, whole wheat, brown rice, multigrain bread.